allenrobel/ndfc-python/README.md

 Library          | Description
 ------------     | -----------
-common           | Common primitives used by all other libraries ndfc_config      | Loads the config file which all libraries reference ndfc_credentials | Reads the caller's Ansible Vault and provides the credentials therein to the other libraries ndfc_network     | Create, delete networks ndfc_vrf         | Create, delete VRFs
+common           | Common primitives used by all other libraries ndfc             | Methods to login to an NDFC controller and perform get, post, delete operations ndfc_config      | Loads the config file which all libraries reference ndfc_credentials | Read the caller's Ansible Vault and provides the credentials therein to the other libraries ndfc_discover         | Discover switch ndfc_easy_fabric_ebgp | Create a fabric using Easy_Fabric_eBGP template ndfc_easy_fabric      | Create a fabric using Easy_Fabric template ndfc_policy           | Create / delete policies ndfc_reachability     | Test for switch reachability (from NDFC perspective) ndfc_network          | Create, delete networks ndfc_vrf              | Create VRFs

 ### To clone this repo